LiLin-biosoft/epiConv/README.md

   - `obj`: the epiConv object.
   - `x`: the similarity matrix.
   - `name`: the list name used to store the similarity matrix.
-  - The similarity matrix can be obtained from the object using the form `res_epiConv[["sampl"]]`.
+  - The similarity matrix can be obtained from the object using the form `res_epiConv[["sampl_simp"]]`.

-Next we blur the similarities between single cells to denoise the data:
+Next we denoise the similarities between single cells:
 ```
-Smat<-sim.blur(Smat=res_epiConv[["sampl"]],
-               weight_scale=log10(res_epiConv$lib_size),
-               neighbor_frac=0.25,
-               knn=20)
-res_epiConv<-add.similarity(res_epiConv,x=Smat,name="samplBlurred")
+Smat<-batch.blur(Smat=res_epiConv[["sampl_simp"]],
+               batch=NULL,
+               knn=50)
+res_epiConv<-add.similarity(res_epiConv,x=Smat,name="sampl_simp_denoise")
 ```
-+ `sim.blur`: the function used to blur the similarity matrix.
++ `batch.blur`: the function used to denoise the similarity matrix.
   - `Smat`: the similarity matrix for denoising.
-  - `weight_scale`: the weight for each cell.
-We think cells with high library size are more reliable and use log10 library size as weights.
-  - `neighbor_frac`: the fraction of information from the neighbors of each cell.
-It should be within 0~1.
-Higher value means strong denoising while lower value means weak denoising.
-The default value 0.25 is suitable for most datasets.
-If you find the downstream embedding result is poor, you can try higher values (e.g. 0.5).
+  - `batch`: the function does not only denoise the data but also can remove batch effect.
+If you want to remove the batch effects, the batch information should be provided through this parameter (a numeric or character vector).
+If the data only contains cells from single batch, it should be set to NULL.
   - `knn`: the number of neighbors for each cell.
-There is no need to change it unless your data set is very small (e.g. <200 cells).

 Finally we use umap to learn the low-dimensional embedding of the data:
 ```